mattmalcher/Healthcare-Data-Processing/Readme.md

 5. There are many variations on the spellings of single locations.
 This makes it difficult to group data appropriately, as well as making it tricky to do lookups against the name.
+I have decided not to add error handling for this because it encourages sloppy data input.

 * For example in the provided example files there are five different spellings of 'Yagori':
  Yagori